electricbookworks/electric-book-workflow/guide/text/50-print-output.md

 ## Quick output

-Run the template's `-pdf` script for your operating system:
+Run the template's `-pdf` script for your operating system.
+For these to work, you must already have Jekyll and Prince installed and working.

 * On Windows, run `win-print-pdf.bat` by double-clicking it from your file explorer.
-For it to work, you must already have Jekyll and Prince installed and working.
 * On Linux, run `linux-print-pdf.sh`.
 You may have to run it from a terminal, and first enter `chmod +x linux-print-pdf.sh` to give it permissions, then `bash linux-print pdf.sh`.
-* On Mac, we're still testing `mac-print-pdf.command`.
-YMMV.
+* On Mac OSX, double-click `mac-print-pdf.command` in Finder.
+You may need to give the file permission to run first.
+To do this, in a Terminal in the same folder as the script, type `chmod +x mac-print-pdf.command`.

-The same applies to `-screen-pdf` scripts.
+The same applies to the other scripts (e.g. `-screen-pdf`).

 ## Detail